Cghlewis/data-mgmt-ed-research-book/_book/02-data-structure.md

 - To link forms across time
 - To link forms across participants

 The easiest scenario to think about this format is with repeated measure data.
 If we collect a survey on participants in both wave 1 and 2, those waves of data will all be in the same row (joined together on a unique ID) and each wave of data collection will be appended to a variable name to create unique variable names.
-We will dive deeper into different types of joins in our data cleaning section \@ref(clean).
+We will dive deeper into different types of joins in our data cleaning section [**see cleaning**].

 Limitations: It is important to note here, that if your data do not have unique identifiers (primary and/or foreign keys), you will be unable to merge data in a wide format.